tongyy/checkout-sdk-js-example/README.md

 This repository features a React example that uses [Bigcommerce's Checkout JS SDK](https://github.com/bigcommerce/checkout-sdk-js) to illustrate how to build custom checkout solution for a BigCommerce store.

+Please note that this checkout is a good starting and reference point, but is not production ready.
+You should not use this custom checkout in production as it stands.

 ## Getting Started

 ### Installation